kwakuemma37/Azure-lessons/README.md

       Helps you
         - to manage DNS records using the  same Azure credentials as other services
         - use the same API
-        - us the same tools
+        - use the same tools
         - billing as other Azure services
 #### Benefits of Azure DNS
       - Reliability and performance